On energy dissipation theory and numerical stability for time-fractional phase field equations: Introduction

 \section{Introduction}

-The phase-field method has been a powerful modeling and simulation tool in diverse research areas such as material sciences \cite{AllenCahn_1979, CH, multi_phase_II, MBE,Li_Liu_2003, Hamdia_uncertainty_2016}, multi-phase flow \cite{Anderson_1998, LiuShen_2003,LowengrubT_1998, qian_molecular_2003, dong_imposing_2012, Kim_CiCP_2012, shen_efficient_2015, multi_phase_III, yu_numerical_2017, multi_phase_IV}, biology and tumor growth \cite{du_phase_2004, Li_tumor_2007,Wise_tumor_2008, Shao_cell_2010, Hawkins_tumor_2012, multi_phase_I}, to name a few.
+The phase-field method has been a powerful modeling and simulation tool in diverse research areas such as material sciences \cite{AllenCahn_1979, CH, MBE,Li_Liu_2003}, multi-phase flow \cite{BoschKS_CiCP2018, LowengrubT_1998, Ma_etal_CiCP2017,Anderson_1998, qian_molecular_2003, shen_efficient_2015, xu_sharp-interface_2018}, biology and tumor growth \cite{du_phase_2004, Hawkins_tumor_2012, Li_tumor_2007,Wise_tumor_2008}, to name a few.
 Most of the phase field formulations are based on a free energy function depending on an order parameter (the phase field) and a diffusive mechanism.
-Equations of the model are then obtained by using general relations of statistical physics.
-Phase field models are constructed from physical considerations, but contain a parameter or combination of parameters related to the interface width.
-Parameters of the model are then chosen by studying the limit of the model with this width going to zero, in such a way that one can identify this limit with the intended sharp interface model \cite{feng_numerical_2005, magaletti_sharp-interface_2013, xu_sharp-interface_2018}.

-The well-known examples of phase field models include the Allen-Cahn (AC) equation \cite{AllenCahn_1979}, the Cahn-Hilliard (CH) equation \cite{CH}, and the molecular bean epitaxy (MBE) models \cite{MBE,Li_Liu_2003}.
-A common feature of the above mentioned phase field models is that the associated free energy admits an energy dissipation law, or in other words, they are gradient flows.
+The well-known examples of phase field models include the Allen-Cahn (AC) equation \cite{AllenCahn_1979}, the Cahn-Hilliard (CH) equation \cite{CH}, and the molecular bean epitaxy (MBE) model \cite{MBE,Li_Liu_2003}.
+A common feature of the above mentioned phase field models is that their corresponding free energy admits a dissipation law.

 Taking the CH equation as an example, the associated governing equation yields